vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 247

-ghatākāśavat pārņa rūpāt cidākāśāt avacchedya parimitīkṣtah san tadeva puṁstvam ucyate."
+ghatākāśavat pārṇa rūpāt cidākāśāt avacchedya parimitīkṣtah san tadeva puṁstvam ucyate."

 P. S., Comm.
 45-6.
 Kalā, therefore, is that Tattva, which, being associated with the self, whose powers of knowledge and action have been obscured, partly restores? to it the power of action.
 It is related to a limited self not as an instrument to an agent, as the vidyā and other limited powers are, but as its causal agent.
 It is the knowledge of this tattva, and not of the prakrti as distinct from the Puruṣa, that brings about the freedom from the bondage of karma and places an individual in the higher category of beings, called the Vijñānākala, who are beyond the sphere of Māyā).
 The knowledge of the distinction between prakrti and puruṣa, as got through following the teachings of the Sānkhya, saves a soul only from going lower than the pradhāna".
 The kalā is admitted to be an independent Tattva because of its independent function of bringing limited power of action to a subject, a function which is quite distinct from, nay, opposite to that of obscuration which is the characteristic function of the māyā.